movementlabsxyz/movement-docs/docs/general/UsingMovement/faucet.md

 :::info

 MOVE refers to the native token across our networks.
-At the moment they are distinct in nature and requires conversion and/or different faucets.
+At the moment they are distinct in nature and require conversion and/or different faucets.

 :::